Hamza14042007/CSDS_A1/README.md

-# Case Study Data Science A1 | Vanguard Job Role | FINRA & SEC Data
+# Case Study Data Science A1 | Vanguard Job Role | FINRA & SEC Data.

-Reproducible code for **Case Studies in Data Science (Individual Task 1)**.

-This project supports the data-science case study written around Vanguard Australia's *Data Scientist, Specialist* role.
+This repo is for my data science case study assignment written around Vanguard Australia's Data Scientist, Specialist role.
 It asks a single, practical
 question:

 > At the end of a FINRA trading day, can we rank which securities are likely to